dsanchor/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Setup Guide.md

     Project details:

     - **Subscription**: Select the subscription you are using.
-    - **Resource group**: Select the rg-text-analytics-SUFFIX resource group from the dropdown list.
+    - **Resource group**: Select the hands-on-lab resource group from the dropdown list.

     Instance Details: